 Complete surgical resection is often sufficient for some of these tumors when it can be accomplished.
 When this is not possible, such as with tumors that involve a critical region of the brain, then further therapy is required usually in the form of chemotherapy for younger children and radiation therapy or radiosurgery for older individuals.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained neurosurgeon in New Jersey and specialist in the treatment for low-grade glioma.
-Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for low, intermediate (e.g., mixed cell astrocytoma), and high-grade (i.e., GBM) gliomas.
+Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for low, intermediate (e.g., mixed cell astrocytoma), and high-grade (i.e., GBM) gliomas.
 Dr. Lipani offers image guided brain surgery approaches and the latest in noninvasive radiosurgery procedures for low-grade glioma treatment, tailored to the needs of each patient.
-For state-of-the-art low-grade glioma treatment, or to learn about CyberKnife radiosurgery, call or email us to schedule a consultation at our offices in Hamilton, New Jersey or Bridgewater, New Jersey!
+For state-of-the-art low-grade glioma treatment, or to learn about CyberKnife radiosurgery, call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!